 The spirit of Ingmar Bergman unavoidably looms over Suzanne Osten’s “Wellkamm to Verona,” which not only stars a trio of well-known Bergman actors but also was shot on Gotland, an island just south of the veteran helmer’s retreat, Faro.
+That aside, pic is a surprisingly funny and at times melancholy story about an odd retirement home for the elderly.
 Domestic box office looks to be fair for what is basically a specialist item; abroad, its future lies in fests and select arthouses.

 Walter (Jan Malmsjo, who played the bishop in “Fanny & Alexander”) is picked up by police trying to get into Stockholm’s Royal Dramatic Theater (another nod to Bergman).
 The confused old man, who was once a successful legit director, is driven to a retirement home, Verona, out in the country.
 Among the manse’s young staff are Lennart (Simon Norrthon) and Asa (Victoria Olmarker), who has theatrical ambitions.